Plugin API

 npm install

-# create /build/js/tom-select.custom.js
+# create /dist/js/tom-select.custom.js

 npm run build -- --plugins=remove_button,restore_on_backspace